UniversityOfHelsinkiCS/sis-importer/README.md

 * https://importer.cs.helsinkif/exploder/reset/:table?token= deletes a single table and triggers fetch.
 See tables [here](https://github.com/UniversityOfHelsinkiCS/sis-importer/blob/master/importer-api/src/explorer/index.js#L53) and token from the server.
 * https://importer.cs.helsinkif/exploder/force_update?token= triggers a fetch for all tables
 * **To add new fields to be fetched from Sisu:** Modify [message handlers](https://github.com/UniversityOfHelsinkiCS/sis-importer/tree/master/importer-mankeli/src/messageHandlers).
 Remember to add any new columns to models importer-mankeli models.
-* **To fetch new model from Sisu:** Crate new [message handler](https://github.com/UniversityOfHelsinkiCS/sis-importer/tree/master/importer-mankeli/src/messageHandlers) and [service](https://github.com/UniversityOfHelsinkiCS/sis-importer/tree/master/importer-api/src/services).
-Finaly add new service to [index.js](https://github.com/UniversityOfHelsinkiCS/sis-importer/blob/master/importer-api/src/services/index.js) and test locally that importing works.
+* **To fetch new model from Sisu:** Create new [message handler](https://github.com/UniversityOfHelsinkiCS/sis-importer/tree/master/importer-mankeli/src/messageHandlers) and [service](https://github.com/UniversityOfHelsinkiCS/sis-importer/tree/master/importer-api/src/services).
+Finally add new service to [index.js](https://github.com/UniversityOfHelsinkiCS/sis-importer/blob/master/importer-api/src/services/index.js) and test locally that importing works.
+* **Debug data coming from specific channel**:
+  + First, comment out any other channels in the serviceIds folder in [this](importer-api/src/services/index.js) file.
+  + Then, go to [importer-mankeli/src/debug](importer-mankeli/src/debug).
+Add a custom debug handler into the customHandlers-folder: view the existing custom handlers for how-to.
+  + Add your handler to the index.js file in the debug-folder (in the array).
+  + Run with "npm start".
+It will log stuff into console.
+If you want, make it write the relevant logs to a file for much better experience.
+(And please push that code to repo too)
+  + **Remember** to remove any sensitive identifiers in your matcher before pushing code.
+Also remove the handler from the array, but you can leave the file in the repository if it may be useful in the future.

 ## API catalogs